AnyLogic

 AnyLogic: View of agent animation on agent type diagram and Main

 The agent animation is shown on the agent type diagram as well as on Main.
-We need to change the scale of the model and of this agent’s animation.

 1. Double-click Main in the model tree and pan the agent’s diagram down.